EricApostal/epic-hire/technical.md

 There's a lot of managers that don't implement fetch and indexing (a requirement due to their inheritance).
 I should make sure that I am using those manager types correctly, and implement them properly.

 The `Identified` objects are super dumb.
 Every day I think that we just need to go back down to an `int` and completely rid of identified.
 This structure should return if we were to use snowflakes.

+The way theming works is kinda dumb.
+There is Theme.of(context), and EpicHireTheme.of(context), and both are needed (Theme for TextTheme, EpicHireTheme for colors).
+I should find a better way of doing that.